leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/weight_paint/introduction.rst

    In locations affected by more than two bones this allows more precise tweaking and re-balancing of weights by temporarily focusing on a subset of bones.
-This can also be aided by the :ref:`LockRelative <weight-painting-auto-normalize>` option, which displays weights as if re-normalized with the locked groups deleted, thus making it appear as if the locked groups didn't even exist.
+This can also be aided by the :ref:`Lock Relative <weight-painting-auto-normalize>` option, which displays weights as if re-normalized with the locked groups deleted, thus making it appear as if the locked groups didn't even exist.

 Multi-Paint